 Functional classification identifies a roadway's purpose and use as part of the highway network.
 The highway network consists of a hierarchy of streets and highways designed to channel traffic from location to location in a safe and efficient manner.
-Streets and highways are classified into four functional highway systems: Principal Arterials, Minor Arterials, Collector Streets and Local Streets.
+Streets and highways are classified into four functional highway systems:

+- Principal Arterials,

+- Minor Arterials,

+- Collector Streets and

+- Local Streets.

 These are further broken down into "urban" and "rural" classifications.
 Hubbardston can compete for limited federal aid funding to repair their Federal-Aid eligible roads through the annual TIP process.
-These federal-aid eligible roadways are displayed in Attachment 1A.
-Federal Aid Roads Map and Attachment 1B Fed Aid Routes Surveyed by MassDOT & MRPC 2017.
 Roads classified as "local" are not eligible for Federal-Aid and are maintained solely by the municipalities.
 Local roads are eligible for State Highway funds under Chapter 90.